-Trump, stricken by COVID-19, flown to military hospital
+Trump at military hospital; new cases among allies emerge

 Trump is 74 years old and clinically obese, putting him at higher risk of serious complications from a virus that has infected more than 7 million people nationwide.

-Both Democratic presidential nominee Joe Biden and his running mate Kamala Harris have tested negative, their campaign said.
+Both Biden and his running mate Kamala Harris have tested negative, their campaign said.
 Vice President Mike Pence tested negative for the virus Friday morning and “remains in good health,” his spokesman said.
 Pence was to resume his campaign schedule after his test.

-Barrett, who was with Trump and many others on Saturday and has been on Capitol Hill meeting with lawmakers, also tested negative, the White House said.
+Barrett, who was with Trump and many others on Saturday and has been on a Capitol Hill meeting with lawmakers, also tested negative, the White House said.
 It was confirmed that she had a mild case of COVID earlier this year and has now recovered.

-Very early Friday, after returning from the Thursday afternoon New Jersey fundraiser, Trump stunningly tweeted, “Tonight, @FLOTUS and I tested positive for COVID-19.
-We will begin our quarantine and recovery process immediately.
-We will get through this TOGETHER!”

-Hours earlier, the White House confirmed that a top aide who had traveled with him during the week had tested positive.

-White House chief of staff Mark Meadows on Friday confirmed that the White House knew Hope Hicks, the aide, had tested positive before Trump attended the fundraiser.

-“I can tell you in terms of Hope Hicks, we discovered that right as Marine One was taking off yesterday,” said Meadows.
-Several staffers were pulled from the trip, but Trump did not cancel and there was no direct evidence that her illness was connected to his.

-Many White House and senior administration officials were undergoing tests Friday, but the full scale of the outbreak around the president may not be known for some time as it can take days for an infection to be detectable by a test.
+Many White House and senior administration officials were undergoing tests,, but the full scale of the outbreak around the president may not be known for some time as it can take days for an infection to be detectable by a test.
 Officials with the White House Medical Unit were tracing the president’s contacts.

-Trump’s handling of the pandemic has already been a major flashpoint in his race against Biden, who spent much of the summer off the campaign trail and at his home in Delaware citing concern about the virus.
+Trump’s handling of the pandemic has already been a flashpoint in his race against Biden, who spent much of the summer off the campaign trail and at his home in Delaware, citing concern about the virus.
 Biden has since resumed a more active campaign schedule, but with small, socially distanced crowds.
 He also regularly wears a mask in public, something Trump mocked him for at Tuesday night’s debate.

 “I don’t wear masks like him,” Trump said.
 “Every time you see him, he’s got a mask.
 He could be speaking 200 feet away from me, and he shows up with the biggest mask I’ve ever seen.”